-The mission of the Nursing Program at Kingsborough Community College is to develop competent Registered Professional Nurses who provide current, safe, holistic care to culturally diverse populations.
-An appropriate balance between general education and nursing courses prepares students to administer patient-centered care.
+The mission of the Nursing Program at Kingsborough Community College is to develop competent Professional Nurses who are eligible for licensure.
+An appropriate balance between general education and Nursing courses prepares students with the competencies to provide safe, caring, patient-centered, evidenced-based Nursing care to culturally diverse populations.
 Graduates are prepared for entry into practice, articulation with institutions of higher learning, and engagement in life-long learning.
-To these ends, the Nursing Program strives to fulfill the following goals:
+The administration and faculty are committed to offering a superior education to Nursing students that will prepare them to practice as Professional Nurses in accordance with national standards.